yapplabs/glazier/DEPLOYMENT.md

 ### Deployment

-Running `grunt prod deploy` will result in fingerprinted asset files being uploaded to s3.
+Running `grunt deploy` will result in fingerprinted asset files being uploaded to s3.

 It will also create a `tmp/public/index.html` file that uses the urls of those assets.